Dimensional weight can be one of the most frustrating and confusing parts of running an eCommerce site

 The expanded use of dimensional weight by the United States Postal Service is an excellent reminder that you should periodically review your carrier choices and rates.

-We’ve launched the ShipperHQ Marketplace to take some of the legwork out of managing your relationship with over 30 shipping carriers and providers.
-Make sure to explore it on the ShipperHQ dashboard.
+We’ve launched the ShipperHQ Marketplace to take some of the legwork out of managing your relationship with over 50 shipping carriers and providers.

 5: Calculate DIM Weight at checkout